eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/index.rst

      - solving constraint-satisfaction problems like 3-SAT or the :ref:`Traveling Salesman Problem (TSP) <tsp>`
    * - :ref:`Quantum Counting <QCounting>`
      - estimating the amount of solutions for a given Grover oracle
+   * - :ref:`Dicke state preparation <DickeStates>`
+     - algorithm for the preparation of Dicke states, i.e. states with a given Hamming weight.
    * - Iterable :ref:`Demuxing <ItDemuxing>`, :ref:`Shifting <ItShifting>`, and :ref:`Permutation <ItPermutation>`
      - low-level manipulations of quantum arguments like :ref:`QuantumVariable <QuantumVariable>` or :ref:`QuantumArray <QuantumArray>`